SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 ## Debugging - simple operations with a debugger

-To date we have written quite a lot of code and often times there were mistakes, were there?
+To date, we have written quite a lot of code and oftentimes there were mistakes, were there?
 Now we can show you a tool to make finding mistakes easier.

 ### What is "debugging"?